alephium/docs/docs/dapps/getting-started.md

 ...OOPS...
 It doesn't work???

+If you got the error `The node chain id x is different from configured chain id y`, go check your `networkId` in the devnet configuration and the `alephium.config.ts` file.

-`NO UTXO found` ???
+`No UTXO found` ???

 Of course we didn't provide the `how-to-use-my-utxos`, we need to define our [privateKeys](https://github.com/alephium/alephium-web3/blob/d2b5b63cae015e843aa77b4cf484bc62a070f1d5/packages/cli/src/types.ts#L39-L46).

-You'll need to export the private keys from our wallet extension (might do it from our other wallets latter), make sure to use a wallet with funds, like the one from the genesis allocation of your devnet.
+You'll need to export the private keys from our wallet extension (might do it from our other wallets later), make sure to use a wallet with funds, like the one from the genesis allocation of your devnet.
+If you used the docker way to launch your devnet, it might have work as we are defining [a default private key in our cli package](https://github.com/alephium/alephium-web3/blob/d2b5b63cae015e843aa77b4cf484bc62a070f1d5/packages/cli/src/types.ts#L75) based on the genesis allocation.

 Let's update our `alephium.config.ts`